keving90/Sports-Reference-Data/README.md

 ## Requirements

 * This package was built using Python 3.6.1, so dictionaries are ordered.
 This information is important because the `get_fantasy_df()` method in `football_db_scraper.py` requires an ordered dictionary.
-I highly recommend using a version of python that is 3.6 or later.
+I highly recommend using a version of Python that is 3.6 or later.
 * Requests
 * BeautifulSoup4
 * NumPy